A Low Price to Pay for a Mega Melt-Up

 Stocks are acting as you’d expect — soaring one week, shaking out weak hands the next.

 All this wild price action has ultimately not taken us far.
-As I write, the Nasdaq 100 is basically flat from the start of the year…
+As I write, the Nasdaq-100 is down 1.8% from the start of the year…

-And that’s especially painful, considering the 5.7% year-to-date gain we were looking at just a week ago.
+And that’s especially painful, considering the 5.7% year-to-date gain we were looking at just last week.

 All this chaos can’t help but make you wonder, “Are we heading for a crash?”

-Note: Editor’s Note: Geopolitical uncertainty, tariffs, mixed earnings results, and stalled-out price action have been throwing a wrench into the works this year.
-But our partners at TradeSmith couldn’t be more certain about what’s coming.
-And what’s coming is the continuation of an epic melt-up that officially began in April of last year… and will likely only accelerate over the next 12 months.